 How to Properly Set Up Google Analytics for WooCommerce

 Are you looking for a quick and simple way to add Google Analytics to your WooCommerce store?
-With Google Analytics, you can track the performance of your online store.
+Setting up Google Analytics for WooCommerce allows you to easily track the performance of your online store.

-You can get insights about your customer’s shopping behavior, which product sells the most, where are your visitors coming from, which campaign is performing the best, and lots more.
+You can get insights about your customer’s shopping behavior, which product sells the most, where your visitors are coming from, which campaigns are performing the best, and lots more.

 In this article, we’ll show you how to properly set up Google Analytics for WooCommerce.
-Let’s get straight to it…
+So, let’s get straight to it…

-Setting Up Google Analytics for Your WooCommerce Store
+How to Set Up Google Analytics for WooCommerce?

 To get started, just follow these steps and you’ll be able to track your WooCommerce store’s performance in Google Analytics in no time.